stackbit-projects/tylerwillis-9c92f/content/pages/index.md

     title: What I help people do
     subtitle: Optimism in action
     features:
-      - title: Make Better Decisions with Data
+      - title: Make Better Decisions
         subtitle: Unsupervised
         content: >-
           I will handle content writing for your digital assets, from